Confusion Matrix in Machine Learning Using Python with Example

 What Did We Learn So Far?

 In this tutorial, we have discussed the use of the confusion matrix in Machine Learning and its different terminologies.
 We talked about different performance metrics such as accuracy, precision, recall, and f1 score.
 In the end, we have implemented one confusion matrix example using sklearn.
-In the next module, we will increase the precision rate and the accuracy with the help of the ROC curve and threshold adjustment.
-See you there.
+In the next module, we will increase the precision rate and accuracy with the help of the ROC curve and threshold adjustment.
+If you want to deep down in the world of automation using machine learning check out Machine Learning Course.

 About the Author